In the near quarter-century that The Stage 100 has been published, an actor has never topped the list. Until now.

 We invited senior editorial contributors to The Stage to submit their suggestions for the final list.

-A final judging panel (comprising editor Alistair Smith, associate editors Mark Shenton and Lyn Gardner, features editor Nick Clark, news editor Matthew Hemley, reviews editor Natasha Tripney and senior reporter Georgia Snow) considered all the names submitted in stages one and two, added their own submissions and decided on the final list.
+A final judging panel (comprising editor Alistair Smith, associate editor Lyn Gardner, features editor Nick Clark, news editor Matthew Hemley, reviews editor Natasha Tripney, chief reporter Georgia Snow, critic Tim Bano and Daily Mail entertainment columnist Baz Bamigboye) considered all the names submitted in stages one and two, added their own submissions and decided on the final list.

 The Stage 100 is intended to reflect who are the 100 most influential people working in the theatre and performing arts industry.
 It is considered from the point of view of The Stage, as a trade publication, and so focuses both on theatre as a business and an art form.
 Inclusion within the list and ranking is weighted towards achievements in the past 12 months, but also takes into account continuous achievement.
 We also aim to have a list that – as much as is possible and plausible – reflects the astonishing breadth of the theatre industry.
 However, we do not weight the list to attempt to make it gender-balanced or ethnically diverse: we believe the list should aim to reflect how the theatre and performing arts industry is, not what it aims to be, or we would like it to be.

-‘New entry’ denotes that person did not feature in the 2018 list.
+‘New entry’ denotes that a person did not feature in the 2019 list.